-Learn a barking dog solution to stop your pooch barking at the doorbell and jumping on your guests.
+Do you need a barking dog solution?
+Are you wondering how to keep your dog calm when the doorbell rings?
+Do you want your pet to stop jumping on people entering your home?
 This is a step-by-step tutorial that will help you stop nuisance barking every time someone is at the door.
 Practice, patience and some treats is all you need!

 The goal is to teach your hound that when the bell rings he has to do something that is incompatible with barking.

-For example, at the doorbell sound he has to run and find a dog toy and bring it to you.
+For example, when the doorbell rings, he has to run and find a dog toy and bring it to you.
 Another option is for your hound to sit and stay in a specific spot.